khanh-devos/awesome-books/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 - Open your Terminal
-- Navigate to the desired directory[folder] to which you want to clone the repository to
+- Navigate to the desired directory to which you want to clone the repository to
 - [Copy & Paste] git clone https://github.com/khanh-devos/awesome-books.git

 ### Prerequisites

 In order to run this project you need:
 - Basic knowledge of HTML and CSS
 - Basic knderstanding of Linters
 - Basic understanding of Github
+- Your machine should have Chrome and VSCode installed

 ### Setup